 We’ve all heard those promising diets that claim you can eat all the fruits and vegetables you want and still lose weight.
 But the truth is, that’s certainly not the case if you’re looking to lose weight.
-Fruits and vegetables have calories just like any other food, and although they are healthy for you, some of them contain just as many calories as a serving of meat.
+Fruits and vegetables have calories just like any other food, and although they are healthy for you, some of them contain just as many calories as a serving of meat or starch.
 Remember cows get fat off of grass.
 Even with low calorie fruits and vegetables, if you eat enough of them, you can still gain weight.
 As with any other food, portion control is what’s needed to reduce calories and lose weight.
-Here is a list of ten fruits and vegetables that should definitely not be all-you can-eat.
+Here is a list of 10 fruits and vegetables that should definitely not be all-you can-eat.

 Facts: ½ of a medium avocado = 180 calories, and 15 grams of fat.

 The Bottom Line: An avocado is definitely one fruit you don’t want to freely eat when dieting.
 With over 350 calories in just one avocado, one or two of these can easily set you over your calorie allowance for the day.
 Avocados are very healthy and can be consumed when trying to lose weight, but it is one fruit that shouldn’t be on an all-you-can-eat plan.

 The Bottom Line: Bananas are a quick and easy on-the-go fruit.
 They are very filling, and it would be nice to be able to eat all you want of it and still lose weight.
 The truth is it does have a decent amount of calories, and consuming even 3 of these a day adds an extra 300 calories to your diet.
 If you are reducing your calories in other meals it’s no problem.
 But if you feel hungry at the end of the day and think a couple bananas won’t hurt, you might go over your limit.